nicallennn/sonix/README.md

 ## Overview

 Sonix is a sound design recipe cookbook aimed at audio engineers or hobbyists looking to improve their sound design skills.
-The application allows users to create/browse/like sound design recipes, which consist of an audio preview, ingredients, and the method to create the sound.
+The application allows users to create/browse/like sound design recipes, which consist of an audio preview, ingredients list, and the method to create the sound.

 [Demonstraion Video](https://www.youtube.com/watch?v=QWG9yLuA7Do)